Clackamas County medical program to host 10th annual fundraiser - NewsBreak

 The organization has raised nearly $2.6 million toward the $3 million project, with funding issuances including $800,000 in federal American Rescue Plan Act dollars allocated by Rep. Mark Meek, D-Gladstone/Oregon City; Rep. Andrea Salinas, D-Lake Oswego; and Rep. Courtney Neron, D-Wilsonville.
 The Heatherington Foundation for Innovation and Education in Health Care provided $700,000 in matching funds, and another $650,000 came from a federal community development grant approved by Clackamas County.

-To RSVP or learn more about the luncheon, click here .
-Those interested in sponsoring the event can email Rebekah Tambe, development director for CVIM, at dd@clackamasvim.org.
+To RSVP or learn more about the luncheon, click here.
+Those interested in sponsoring the event can email Rebekah Tambe, development director for CVIM, at This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Comments / 0